joebro1907/iNEOD/README.md

 The project is likely to be maintained and contributed to by me and anoyone interested in celestial mechanics, astronomy, and Python programming.
 Users can reach out for support, contributions, or to report issues.

-While the author of this repository (me, @joebro1907) is new somewhat new to python, he will try his best :)
+While the author of this repository (me, @joebro1907) is new somewhat new to Python, he will try his best :)